UniversityOfHelsinkiCS/sis-kurki-integration/README.md

 ALTER SYSTEM DISABLE RESTRICTED SESSION;
 ```

-## Connecting to the production database

-1. Set correct database configuration in the `.env` file
-2. When running, start the tunnel with `npm run tunnel`

-## Running migrations in development environment
+## Running tests

-1. Build the docker image by running `docker-compose up --build`
+1. Build the docker image by running `docker-compose up --build`.

-2. Once database is running, connect to the `sis-kurki-integration` container:
+2. Connect to the `sis-kurki-integration` container:

 ```
 docker exec -it sis-kurki-integration /bin/bash
 ```

-3. Once connected to the container, run the `npm run migrate:latest` script
+3. Once connected to the container, run the `npm test` script.

+## Connecting to the production database

+1. Set correct database configuration in the `.env` file.
+2. When running, start the tunnel with `npm run tunnel`.